The Idea #

 Over two years after starting this project, we were finally finished.

-Thank you very much to Varun, without him this project would never have been possible and I would have never wanted to do it.
-Our design teacher Mr. Bush also played a massive role for pushing us to do the project in the first place, and I can't thank him enough for being an inspiration to get into design in the first place.
+Thank you very much to Varun; without him, this project would never have been possible, and I would have never wanted to do it.
+Our design teacher and mentor, Mr. Bush, also played a massive role in pushing us to do the project in the first place, and I can't thank him enough for being an inspiration to get into design in the first place.

 If you would like any of the files, feel free to reach out.